Cre4T3Tiv3/Cre4T3Tiv3/README.md

 # Hi, I'm Jesse Moses (@Cre4T3Tiv3)

-> *Building AI systems that actually work, backed by math that actually matters.*
+> *Building AI/ML systems that actually work, backed by math that actually matters.*

-**AI Software Engineer** combining research rigor, mathematical depth, and innovative tool building to advance AI engineering through novel approaches and comprehensive developer workflows.
+**AI/ML Software Engineer** combining research rigor, mathematical depth, and innovative tool building to advance AI/ML engineering through novel approaches and comprehensive developer workflows.

 What drives me most in AI/ML is the R&D and innovation side.
 Taking cutting-edge research and turning it into real-world solutions.
 There's something exciting about being at that intersection of theory and practical impact.